practicalli/blog-cryogen/content/md/posts/gaining-confidence-with-Clojure-CLI-tools.md

 > It does seem easier to simply edit the `deps.edn` file and add project dependencies, especially as the code may need formatting.
 > If you are working with a bigger project then using the CLI to add a dependency to an existing `deps.edn` project configuration could be a convenient way to share new dependencies between teams or others who want to use your project, reducing the risk of copy/paste errors or adding different versions.
 >
-> It could be useful to create a script that populates a project `deps.edn` file with all the same depencencies.
+> It could be useful to create a script that populates a project `deps.edn` file with all the same dependencies.
 What happens if you try add the same dependency but with different versions?
 > Maybe using `clojure - script-to-set-dependencies.sh`

 ### Error: no `deps.edn` file